 Welcome!
 We are glad that you are here.
-I invite you to subscribe to my monthly newsletter and follow me on Pinterest, G+, Twitter, Facebook.
+I invite you to subscribe and follow me on Pinterest, G+, Twitter, Facebook.

 We started homeschooling our gifted 2e daughter when she was three.
 Along the way she encountered some of the typical issues associated with giftedness: including sleep issues, intensities and excitabilities, sensory issues, and anxiety, etc. We tried a variety of strategies to help her.